-At Ladymount we will promote the values of democracy, the rule of law, individual liberty, mutual respect and tolerance for those with different faiths and beliefs.
-We will teach and encourage pupils to respect one another and to respect and tolerate difference, especially those of a different faith or no faith.
+We promote the values of democracy, the rule of law, individual liberty, mutual respect and tolerance for those with different faiths and beliefs.
+We teach and encourage pupils to respect one another and to respect and tolerate difference, especially those of a different faith or no faith.
 It is indeed our most fundamental responsibility to keep our pupils safe and prepare them for life in modern multi-cultural Britain and globally.

-Our school will closely follow any locally agreed procedure as set out by the Local Authority and/or our Safeguarding Children Board's agreed processes and criteria for safeguarding individuals vulner-able to extremism and radicalisation.
+We closely follow any locally agreed procedure as set out by the Local Authority and/or our Safeguarding Children Partnership's agreed processes and criteria for safeguarding individuals vulnerable to extremism and radicalisation.